 "You are becoming a witch," Ilana says.
 "A dope and fucking powerful witch."

 This casts a shadow on the entire day, and it doesn't help matters that once they arrive at the Met they meet Margot (Jane Curtin), a elderly, seasoned Met-steps-seller who has a lot in common with Abbi.
 They have the same grocery cart, same tupperware, and, if Abbi keeps going down the path she's on, the same future.

 Ilana can't stick around to help, though, because she's clearly dealing with her own issue.
-Her normal crude and sexually outlandish behavior has taken a turn for the obnoxious, and she's, like, painfully horny.
+Her normal crude and sexually outlandish behaviour has taken a turn for the obnoxious, and she's, like, painfully horny.
 She excuses herself from the Met in order consult with what can only be described as an orgasm doctor, Betty (played by Marcella Lowery) and reveals that she hasn't orgasmed in months.
 Specifically, since the election, something that dawns on her thanks to a painful montage of Trump's most egregious statements.

 As Ilana works through her issue with a series of vibrators and mantras, Abbi becomes increasingly weirded out by her and Margot's similarities.
-While she contemplates her own aging, she meets a 51-year-old Upper East Side dermatologist (Greta Lee) who doesn't look a day over 30.
-In light of the gray hair she found that morning, this encounter really throws her off, but it's nothing compared to what happens next.
+While she contemplates her own ageing, she meets a 51-year-old Upper East Side dermatologist (Greta Lee) who doesn't look a day over 30.
+In light of the grey hair she found that morning, this encounter really throws her off, but it's nothing compared to what happens next.

 "Oh my God, Abby?"